henrylao/pychatbot/README.md

 ## *Milestones*

 * [x] Complete creation of REST API endpoint for NLP model
+  * [ ] Create a method of configuring the model to be loaded (Ex. dzone, oos, etc)
+* [ ] Complete website for presentation of the chatbot
-* [ ] Migration of model application to be deployed using Docker
+* [ ] Complete migration of model application to be deployed using Docker
 * [ ] Completed documentation of the model and relevant functions used:
     * [x] Sequential Model
     * [ ] Perceptron